McTavishLab/physcraper_ms/joss_submission.md

     - Three data sets from phylota (the suborder Pleurodira of side-necked turtles;
       the family Cactaceae of cacti; and the Amorpheae, a clade of legumes) were used to demonstrate and exemplify phylogenetic decisiveness [@sanderson2010phylogenomics]
+    - Mentioned in a PHD thesis [@gagnon2016systematique], but not on the final publication [@gagnon2016new], phylota was used to state that there are very few sequences available for the Legumes (7,482 out of 19,500 spp) on GenBank's release 194 (Feb2013).
 1. Sometimes, it was cited by mistake:
     - In this 630 tip phylogeny of the Caryophyllaceae study [@greenberg2011caryophyllaceae] it might have been originally cited as an example of large phylogenies that reflect well supported relationships